geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 + **Open Source and Community Review**: The Android Open Source Project enables broad security review by any interested party.
 Android also uses open source technologies that have undergone significant external security review, such as the Linux kernel.
-The Android Market provides a forum for users and companies to provide information about specific applications directly to users.
+Google Play provides a forum for users and companies to provide information about specific applications directly to users.
 + **Incident Response**: Even with all of these precautions, security issues may occur after shipping, which is why the Android project has created a